wp-plugins/category-country-aware/readme.txt

 If you use Cloudflare and have "switched on" their GeoLocation option ( see [Cloudflare's instructions](https://support.cloudflare.com/hc/en-us/articles/200168236-What-does-CloudFlare-IP-Geolocation-do- ) ) then it will be used to identify visitor country.
 If not, then the Maxmind GeoLite Legacy Country Database, included with this plugin, will be used.

-Note: not tested on IPv6 (my servers are IPv4).
+Note: not tested on IPv6 (my servers are IPv4), but feedback on Stackoverflow indicates the code should work fine for IPv6.
 See CCA documentation for more info on GeoIP accuracy, whether you need to update the Maxmind DB, and setting up automatic update.

 Experts: a hook is provided to allow you to use other GeoIP systems with this plugin.